jdyli/codechallenge/1/readme.md

 1. Inspirational quotes
 2. Stock update of one particular firm, in this case of TOMTOM

-## Learning goal
+## Learning goals
-- How to work with API
+- How to work with twitter API?
-- How to build a bot
+- How to build a bot?
-- How to work with node.js
+- How to work with node.js?

 ## Technology
 - JavaScript